todototry/todototry.github.com/index.md

 ## About me

-A Man, study and work in Shanghai China, major in Computer Science, Love collecting and reading phychology and history books, riding bicycle and playing ping-pong.
+Study and work in Shanghai China, major in Computer Science, Love collecting and reading phychology and history books, riding bicycle and playing ping-pong.

 I have learned several programming languages.
 Such as `C`,`C++`,`C#`,`Java`,`Ruby`,`Python`, `matlab` and `R`. in which Python and Java are my favorite languages.
 And I am interested in Machine Learning, Data Mining, NLP, application architechure and Web app development.
 I also follow with interest user experience design and trying new apps on smart phones.
 So...

-## Contents Hold in This Blog will be
+## Contents Held on This Blog Will Be

 	1.Python programming skills.
 	2.Java programming skills.